abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 measure of freedom from greed, hatred, and delusion into the little activities we engage in everyday.
 For example, when we clean up after the meal or after teatime, what is the first impulse?
-Sometimes it’s simply to get up and move on to the next thing, engage in conversation or whatever.
+Sometimes it’s simply to get up and move on to the next thing, engage in conversation, or whatever.
 We get swept up in our habits of mind.
 We need to create a container for our habits, so that we can see them more clearly and understand how we can circumvent or relinquish those tendencies.
-The tendencies of our trying to get what we want, following our views and opinions, reacting out of irritation or aversion, all of these things are lacking in any solidity.
-But as long as we keep reinforcing them, believing in them and following them, then these unwholesome habits grow and sustain themselves.
+The tendencies of our trying to get what we want, following our views and opinions, reacting out of irritation or aversion—all of these tendencies are lacking solidity.
+But as long as we keep reinforcing them, believing in them, and following them, then these unwholesome habits grow and sustain themselves.
 We need to learn how to use the skills of mindfulness and wisdom to put a wedge into the wheel of our habitual unskillful tendencies, to slow them down, see them clearly, and recognize that we have options.
 We have a choice and we can either